Hilmar Moore: Mayor of Richmond

 Moore was first appointed to fill an unexpired term as mayor of Richmond in September 1949 and won 32 elections, remaining in office until his death in 2012.
 He was opposed fewer than 10 times.
 He won against his last opponent in 1996 in a 337 to 42 vote.
 Moore is believed to be the longest-serving elected official in the United States.
 A 2008 BBC News report referred to him as "probably the longest-serving elected official in the U.S.", though even as late as 2012 Richmond only described him as the longest serving mayor in Texas, and the second in the US.

 In the segregated 1950s and 1960s, Moore persuaded restaurants in Richmond to integrate.
 He was president of the Texas and Southwestern Cattle Raisers Association from 1974 to 1976.
 In 1976, Moore registered as both a Republican and a Democrat.

 He was honored with a life-size statue at City Hall in October 2008.

 Moore's father, John Jr., served as a two-term Mayor of Richmond and a two-term judge in Fort Bend County, Texas.
 Hilmar's grandfather, John Sr., was a U.S. congressman and member of Texas House of Representatives.

 Chair of Texas Welfare Board

 Moore was appointed to the Department of Human Resources by Texas Governor Dolph Briscoe.
 In 1980, a controversy erupted when Moore voiced his view that welfare parents should be sterilized.

 Death

 Moore died on December 4, 2012.
 A memorial service was held on December 10.
-Pete Olson and Tom DeLay were two of many political figures that attended his funeral.
+Pete Olson and Tom DeLay were two of many political figures who attended his funeral.

 His widow, Evalyn W. Moore, was appointed to serve out the remainder of his term.
 She was reelected in 2014 and 2017, but was defeated by Rebecca Kennelly Haas in the 2020 mayoral election.

 Texas House Resolution No. 2103 was passed in his honor.